-Always Dreamed of Taking a Gap Year?
-Don’t Let Anyone or Anything Hold You back
+Want to Take a Gap Year?
+Don’t Let Anyone or Anything Stop You

 For sure you will hit stumbling blocks when planning, for example: working out the seven hundred different types of public transport you need to take to arrive in a particular destination.
 When this situation arises always remember to keep the windows closed and the laptop on your lap!